openworm/Blender2NeuroML/README.md

 You will need to get Blender to install those modules to its own internal Python.

 To Install 3rd Party Modules to Blender's Internal Python:
-1. Open Blender as Admin (shift+rightclick "Run as administrator")
-2. Navigate to the Scripting Workspace as described above
-3. In the Interactive Python Console near the bottom left type the following code: from pip._internal import main main(['install','libneuroml'])
-4. Replace 'libneuroml' with whatever module import error you are getting and repeat
+1. Follow the above instructions and open the installDependencies.py in Blender
+2. Run the script.
+(Blender needs to be open as admin (at least on Windows))
+3. Go for a walk.
+It might take a bit.

-TIPS ABOUT RUNNING SCRIPTS IN BLENDER(3.0.1?):
+TIPS ABOUT RUNNING SCRIPTS IN BLENDER(3.0.1):
 Editing a script:
 It can be kind of annoying.
 If you edit a script, in your IDE and save, Blender will not autoupdate the script.
 Reload the script by clicking the "Text" tab (on the "Text Editor" workspace) and then click reload.
 (Hotkey: ALT+R)